-Soil segmentation and the subsequent burial of organic matter by earthworms are also deemed to be consequential to soil health and fertility.
-These invertebrates are useful because of their capacity to break down organic material which, in turn, increases the structure, nutritional value and water-holding capacities of soils.
+Soil segmentation and subsequent burial of organic matter by earthworms are also considered to be important for soil fertility and health.
+These animals are beneficial due to their ability to decompose organic matter, which, in doing so, improves the structure, nutritional content and water-holding capacities of soils.

 Kingdom: Animalia